Bob Arum has revealed a clash Fury vs Joshua is not the only fight considering offers from the Middle East and beyond.

 The COVID-19 crisis has meant Tyson Fury vs Deontay Wilder III, Joshua vs Kubrat Pulev, and the potential Fury vs Joshua UK blockbuster all come with a huge asterisk.

 But those three contests are all open to future negotiation, dependent on what those possessing the most cash come up with.

-“Whether they are offers for a Fury vs Joshua fight, a Fury vs Wilder fight or a Joshua vs Pulev fight, MTK is talking to people in the Middle East.
+“Whether they are offers for a Fury vs Joshua fight, a Fury vs Wilder fight, or a Joshua vs Pulev fight.
 They are seeing what offers are out there,” Arum exclusively told World Boxing News.

-“Whatever the offers are, MTK will get them.
+“Whatever the offers are, we will get them.
 They will sift through them and report back to all of us.

 “If we accept one or the other of the offers, we’ll be able to start negotiations.”

 Asked whether one fight is more inevitable than another, as in Fury vs Joshua, Arum denied this was the case.

 “We don’t know.
 We don’t know what we are dealing with.
 And we are merely exploring what the options are of doing any of these events outside of the US and the UK.